microsoft/rushjs.io-website/pages/contributing.md

 title: Contributing
 ---

-Rush is developed in the [rushstack](https://github.com/microsoft/rushstack/) monorepo on GitHub.
+Rush is developed in the monorepo for the [Rush Stack](https://rushstack.io/) family of projects:

+&nbsp;&nbsp;&nbsp;&nbsp; [https://github.com/microsoft/rushstack](https://github.com/microsoft/rushstack)

 Contribute to the documentation website in the [rushjs.io-website](https://github.com/microsoft/rushjs.io-website) repo on GitHub.

-For general instructions on building Rush and guidelines for submitting PRs, please read the [Contributing](https://rushstack.io/pages/contributing/get_started/) documentation for the Rush Stack monorepo.
+For general instructions for building Rush and guidelines for submitting PRs, please read the [Contributing](https://rushstack.io/pages/contributing/get_started/) documentation for the Rush Stack monorepo.